 Where to stay when visiting Auschwitz

-There are plenty of places to stay in Osweim whether it be a hotel, hostel, or apartment.
-Make sure you are booking what is needed for you when you are visiting Auschwitz.
+There are plenty of places to stay in Osweim, whether a hotel, hostel, or apartment.
+Make sure you book what you need when you visit Auschwitz.

 Tips for visiting Auschwitz

-There are so many tips for visiting the Auschwitz Memorial we can think of and so many things you can do to prepare.
+We can think of many tips for visiting the Auschwitz Memorial and so many things you can do to prepare.
 Here are some of our top tips:

 We found that our visit was highly emotional on both trips to Auschwitz and completely different.

 The first time we went was just the two of us and then the second time was with our daughters.
-While both of the visits to Auschwitz were different there were some things that were the same.
+While both of the visits to Auschwitz were different some things were the same.

-- Arrive at least 30 minutes before your allocated time, especially if you are self-driving to Auschwitz.
-This will give you time to park the car, get through security and find your guide if you are on a tour
+• Arrive at least 30 minutes before your allocated time, especially if you are driving to Auschwitz.
+This will give you time to park the car, get through security and find your guide if you are on a tour.

-- Make sure you have a form of identity for all people that you have booked tickets for.
-They must match the name on the booking
+• Ensure you have a form of identity for everyone you have booked tickets for.
+They must match the name on the booking.

-- Do not bring anything with you like pens, textas, markers, and large bags.
-Your bag will be searched on arrival and any items that are not appropriate will be taken from you
+• Do not bring anything like pens, textas, markers, and large bags.
+Your bag will be searched on arrival, and any items that are not appropriate will be taken from you

 Resources for preparing for your visit to Auschwitz

 Some people will want to prepare slightly for what they are going to experience while visiting Auschwitz.
-To be honest, not much will help you comprehend or understand the magnitude of what happened here. here are some of the resources that we looked at before visiting Auschwitz-Birkenau
+Not much will help you comprehend or understand the magnitude of what happened here. here are some of the resources that we looked at before visiting Auschwitz-Birkenau

 Books on Auschwitz